Palais Esterházy

-Palais Esterházy is a baroque palace in Vienna, Austria, owned by the noble Esterházy family.
-It houses a famous and popular restaurant in the former wine cellars, called Esterházykeller.
+Palais Esterházy is a Baroque-style palace in Vienna, Austria, owned by the noble Esterházy family.
+It houses a well-known restaurant called the Esterházykeller in the former wine cellars.
+It is also the location of the Viennese branch of the Museum of Illusions franchise.

-The Palace is one of two with the same name in Vienna.
-This particular Palais Esterházy is on Wallnerstraße (the other one is on Kärntner Straße).
-At one time there were 14 different properties on this site.
+The palace is one of two with the same name in Vienna.
+This particular Palais Esterházy is on Wallnerstraße, whereas the other palace is on Kärntner Straße.
+At one time, there were fourteen different properties on this site.

 The first prince began building between 1685 and 1695.
-It was between 1806 and 1820 that it got the appearance we know today.
-In the 20th century, the family hardly used it.
+It was between 1806 and 1820 that the palace got the appearance we know today.
+During the 20th century, the family hardly used the palace.
 After renovations in the post World War II period, most parts were leased out.